Skip to content Skip to sidebar Skip to footer

 Consortium Partners Locations

-NRC: CBM Building – Bldg 880 – Street 11 Gen. Charles de Gaulle – Sin El Fil, Beirut, Lebanon.
+Norwegian Refugee Council (NRC): CBM Building – Bldg 880 – 1st Floor – Street 11 Gen. Charles de Gaulle – Sin El Fil, Beirut, Lebanon.

-Solidarites International (SI): Badaro, Abdul Mawla Chaar Street (next to Carlos El Mandelk), Beirut, Lebanon
+Solidarites International (SI): Badaro – Abdul Mawla – 1st Floor – Chaar Street (next to Carlos El Mandelk), Beirut, Lebanon

-© CAMEALEON 2025 – Powered By Digital Circle Logo
+© CAMEALEON 2025 – Developed By Digital Circle Logo

 Go to Top